Bernina Aurora 440 QE: Playing with stitches

 I’m glad now to at least have a reference that shows me what the actual stitches look like, besides what’s on the little card that came with the machine.

-Posted by robyn on July 4th, 2008 under bernina 440 qe, crafts, sewing, sewing machines
+Posted by robyn on July 4th, 2008 under bernina 440 qe, crafts, sewing, sewing machines, tutorials

 1. Kat Says: